Live in Buenos Aires (Coldplay album): Promotion

 The band had announced the release of the A Head Full of Dreams documentary in mid-October.
 The following week, the set was announced by the band on social media with a clip of them performing "Viva la Vida", on November 2 live performance of "Fix You" and on November 29, "A Head Full of Dreams" To promote the premiere of A Head Full of Dreams on Amazon Prime Video, Coldplay premiered three live tracks through Amazon Music from 26 October: "Stayin' Alive" (live at Glastonbury) with Barry Gibb; "Us Against the World" (live in Leipzig) and "Don't Panic" (live in Paris).

 Controversy

 The newspaper El Día of La Plata, the city where the concert took place in Argentina, questioned the album's/video's title for including the city name Buenos Aires, which is located a distant 60 kilometers away from La Plata.
 According to the article, "Although for many this situation is a trifle, for others it is a great disappointment when their idols do not name their city, especially after years and years of having crossed the highway to go see these great events.
-That's why the disappointment, being local, is greater, they feel ignored."
+That's why the disappointment, being local, is greater, they feel ignored".

+Commercial performance

+Live in Buenos Aires debuted at number 15 on the UK Albums Chart, with 22,097 units sold.
+In the United States, the record entered the Billboard 200 at number 128.
+In Japan, it reached number 47 with 2,080 physical copies.
+Love in Tokyo, an associated release, debuted at number 52 with 2,617 physical copies on the same week.